There’s a lot of jargon surrounding Open Access publication, and as with all jargon it can confuse and obfuscate. Here is a simple glossary:

 As you can see, some of these definitions overlap.
 Some people prefer other terms, e.g. rather than ‘Diamond’ or ‘Platinum’ some people prefer ‘Universal’ OA, and ‘Green’ is sometimes called ‘Secondary’ OA.
 Instead of ‘Gold’ some prefer ‘Born’ OA, and others assume that ‘Gold’ OA necessarily involves the payment of a fee, which is not always the case.
 This proliferation of terminology underlines the point that there are several models for Open Access, and some enable greater access than others.

 In our view, the purpose of Open Access is to make work available as widely as possible, with as few restrictions as possible, so that knowledge is easily accessible for all.
-Models that flip the costs onto the author, that delay Open Access publication, or that make it difficult for a work to be widely shared and used, are not compatible with Open Access as we believe it ought to be.
-Although restrictions such as embargo periods might be useful in the short term to enable a transition to Open Access, they should not form the basis of a long-term Open Access strategy.
+Models that flip the costs onto the author’s side, that delay or time-limit accessibility, or that make it difficult for a work to be widely shared and used, are not compatible with Open Access as we believe it ought to be.
+Although restrictions such as embargo periods might be useful in the short term to enable a transition to Open Access, they should not, in our view, form the basis of a long-term Open Access strategy.

 For more posts that cover the basics of Open Access, see: